An Unstable Change of Rings for Morava E-Theory: Introduction

+This is Theorem 4.1 of \cite{BH}.
+In the literature $E_{*}(S^t)$ is often abbreviated to $E_{*}[t]$ and this bigraded Ext group is denoted by the shorthand

-There remains the issue of convergence and the problem of actually computing the $E_2$-term.
-In this paper we establish bounds for the cohomological dimension of the unstable Ext groups of certain torsion unstable comodules.
-The means for doing this consist of first establishing an unstable version of the Morava change of rings theorem going from $BP$ to Morava $E$-theory, and then identifying the unstable cohomology as the continuous cohomology of $\End_n$, the profinite monoid of endomorphisms of $\Gamma_n$, the Honda formal group law, over $\mathbf{F}_{p^n}$.
+There remains the problem of convergence and the problem of computing the $E_2$-term.
+In this paper, following work on the case of Morava $K$-theory in D. Mulcahey's thesis \cite{MUL}, we extend the definition of an unstable comodule to certain torsion Hopf algebroids, and establish bounds on the cohomological dimension of the unstable Ext groups.
+This involves an unstable version of the Morava change of rings theorem going from $v_{n}^{-1}BP/I_{n}$ to Morava $K$-theory, and then identification of the unstable cohomology as Ext groups in the category of continuous modules over $\End_n$, the profinite monoid of endomorphisms of $\Gamma_n$, the Honda formal group law, over $\mathbf{F}_{p^n}$.
 The multiplication in $\End_n$ is given by composition.
 The group of invertible endomorphisms is the well known Morava stabilizer group, and Morava theory tells us that the continuous cohomology of this group yields stable input into the chromatic machinery of stable homotopy theory.
-Unstable information is obtained by considering non-invertible endormorphisms of $\Gamma_n$ as well.
+Unstable information is obtained by considering non-invertible endomorphisms of $\Gamma_n$ as well.